thumbliner/thumbliner/small-talk.md

 But, you should be, if you are a real `insert label`.
 Woah—you really made me think this through.<br>

-Don’t you know, what happened in `insert millennia` B.C.?
+Don’t you remember, what happened in `insert millennia` B.C.?
 I, probably, don’t.
 Should, I?<br>

 Do you even care?